Table of Contents

 Staff Augmentation

-Pros: maximum control; fast ramp; keep IP and knowledge in-house.
+Pros: maximum control; fast ramp-up; keep IP and knowledge in-house.

-Cons: Your managers still handle coordination; onboarding/knowledge transfer is required; delivery risk remains yours.
+Cons: your managers still handle coordination; onboarding and knowledge transfer are required; delivery risk remains yours.

 Managed Services

-Pros: predictable SLAs/costs; 24×7 coverage; access to specialized skills (security, cloud, network).
+Pros: predictable SLAs and costs; 24×7 coverage; access to specialized skills in security, cloud, and network.

-Cons: less visibility/control; vendor lock-in risk; success hinges on a tight SOW and governance.
+Cons: less visibility and control; risk of vendor lock-in; success depends on a clear SOW and strong governance.

 Outsourcing

-Cons: time-zone/cultural gaps; quality oversight harder at distance; strong vendor management needed.
+Cons: time zone and cultural gaps; quality oversight is harder at a distance; strong vendor management is needed.

 Staff Augmentation vs Managed Services: Key Differences

-When comparing staff augmentation vs managed services, the key difference is control and ownership.
-In staff augmentation, you manage the people and tasks.
-In managed services, the provider manages everything based on your agreement.
+When comparing staff augmentation and managed services, the key difference is control and ownership.
+With staff augmentation, you manage the people and tasks.
+With managed services, the provider manages everything according to your agreement.

 If you need temporary support for your team, consider staff augmentation.
-If you want someone else to fully manage a part of your business, choose managed services.
+If you want another party to fully manage a part of your business, choose managed services.

 TL, DR